“No one else can heal you, the way you heal yourself. That is your special magic.” /Buddha

 “Honesty is the first chapter in the book of wisdom.”
 Buddha

-I have found that, despite the differences that the methods that I have stayed with have, they all share some common ingredients that seem to be what breaks through to our own healing.
+I have found that, despite the differences that the methods that I use have, they all share some common ingredients that seem to be what breaks through to our own healing.
 Generally they all use our emotions as gateways to what is really going on and to what is the core issue.
-And they all aim to neutralizing the past through understanding, acceptance, forgiveness and compassion to returns to love.
+And they all aim to neutralize the past through understanding, acceptance, forgiveness and compassion in order to returns to love.

 More specifically what I’ve found with all of them is that they have all asked for my truth and brutal honesty in order to create true awareness.
 To dare to see the truth of what we are experiencing takes us a long way.
 Further they have all asked of me to dive into my emotions and to have them lead me inwards.
 They have all also shown me different ways to include and connect to my body and the heart, both of which have the ability to really reveal the truth that my mind is trying to avoid.
 The truth that the mind loves to cover up but that the body never can lie about.